marcospb19/termite-install/readme.md

-## termite-install
+# Termite Install

 CAREFULL!:
-> The script might break other terminal-emulators, like gnome-terminal \
+> Installing termite breaks gnome-terminal because of VTE's patched version
-> Also, i don't really know how to unninstall termite after the script runs (But i accept any pull requests)...
+> dependencies

-This is a script for installing termite terminal emulator on debian based systems
+### This is a script for installing termite terminal emulator on debian based systems

-Termite on linux mint 19 cinnamon
+Termite on linux mint 19
 ![Termite Image](https://github.com/marcospb19/loadingNewYear/blob/master/images/installationAndUsage.png)

 More about termite: